About Our Legal Cause

 If you want to give Gen. Yeager permission to add your name to his Petitions and/or court documents supporting General Chuck Yeager and this cause, please leave your name street address, phone number, email, military status, veteran status, and occupation here.

-Friends of Chuck Yeager, press here enlist your support for the Petition and our cause
+Friends of Chuck Yeager, press here enlist your support for our causes

 - Can a lawyer use a client's name on his website without the client's permission?
-The California Bar Association says no, but an appellate court did not seem to mind.
-The question is going to the California Supreme Court, and VeteransAmicus is supporting a Friend of the Court Letter.
+The California Bar Association says no, but in a case we supported, an appellate court did not seem to mind and the California Supreme Court did not accept our petition to consider it.
+The Supreme Court is able to consider a tiny fraction of the cases submitted, so this question remains to be decided in other cases we support.
 More details

 - Does California's single-publication rule govern the accrual of a Lanham Act claim arising from a merchant's refusal to remove an unauthorized endorsement from their website?
 That is, when you tell someone to quit using your name on their website to help sell their product, does a statute of limitations apply when they continue to publish the offending content?
+The US Supreme Court is able to hear less than 1% of petitiions, so did not accept our petition to consider this question.
 More details

 About the Lanham Act